RocketCommunicationsInc/astro-www/src/pages/components/tooltip.md

 **Appearance**

 Tooltips have consistent text styling and do not include icons, rich text, images, links, or actions.
-If those options are desired, consider using the [Pop Up Menu](/components/pop-up/) component.
+If those options are desired, consider using the [Pop Up](/components/pop-up/) component.

 ## Examples